mfkl/awesome-vlc/README.md

   <img width="400" src="https://cdn.worldvectorlogo.com/logos/vlc.svg">
 </p>

-Just like [awesome-ffmpeg](https://github.com/transitive-bullshit/awesome-ffmpeg), this is a list of awesome resources about VLC and LibVLC.
+This is a list of awesome resources about VLC and LibVLC.

 ## Contents